Mahadevan0507/Nunam-Technologies-Assignment/README.md

 # Nunam-Technoogies-Assignment

 This project is a Streamlit application that visualizes battery metrics for two cell IDs (5308 and 5329) using Plotly charts.
-The application reads data from CSV files, creates pie charts for the state of health of the batteries, and displays line plots for various metrics over time.
+The application reads data from xls files, creates pie charts for the state of health of the batteries, and displays line plots for various metrics over time.

 ## Features